MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/mesh-outlines.md

 # Mesh outlines overview

 Many mesh outline techniques are done using a [post processing](https://docs.unity3d.com/Manual/PostProcessingOverview.html) technique.
-Post processing provides great quality outlines, but can be prohibitively expensive on many Mixed Reality devices.
+Post processing provides great quality outlines, but can be prohibitively expensive on many mixed reality devices.

 ![Mesh outlines example](images/MeshOutline/MeshOutline.jpg)

 _MeshOutline.cs_ and _MeshOutlineHierarchy.cs_ can be used to render an outline around a mesh renderer.
-Enabling this component introduces another render pass of the object being outlined, but it's designed to run optimally on mobile Mixed Reality devices and doesn't utilize any post processes.
+Enabling this component introduces another render pass of the object being outlined, but it's designed to run optimally on mobile mixed reality devices and doesn't utilize any post processes.

 > [!NOTE]
 > Limitations of this effect include it not working well on objects which are not watertight (or required to be two sided) and depth sorting issues can occur on overlapping objects.